 RESUMO

-Alpibectir (also known as BVL-GSK098 and GSK3729098) is a new chemical entity with a novel mechanism for the treatment of tuberculosis.
-The disposition of alpibectir was determined in subjects from a first in human trial after a single oral dose of 40 mg, and after 7 days repeat dosing at 30 mg.
-Here we present a combined approach of UPLC-HRMS, 1H and 19F-NMR to comprehensively determine the human metabolic fate of alpibectir.
-Utilising multiple sites of fluorination in the molecule, it was possible to fractionate clinical urine and plasma to confidently detect and quantify the metabolite responses using 19F-NMR.
-Qualitative detection and structural characterisation of F-containing NMR fractions was complemented by UPLC-MS/MS to further add confidence to the metabolite responses in these fractions.
-Subsequent 1H NMR then provided unequivocal standard-free structural confirmation for key metabolites, which would not be possible with conventional radioactivity detection and LC-MS/MS techniques.
-Alpibectir was shown to undergo extensive hydrolysis of its central amide moiety.
-Downstream biotransformations of both hydrolytic products, to trifluorobutanoic and trifluoroacetic acid and the product of carbamate conjugation respectively, were detected initially by unbiased 19F-NMR detection.
-The qualitative metabolic profile and quantitative determination of the percentage of dose excreted in urine was delivered.
-Significance Statement This study demonstrates that composite NMR and MS datasets help provide more complete data rationalisation and a confident assessment of human metabolism, and thereby has permitted early risk assessment and progression of activities relating to qualification of these risks for alpibectir.
-By combining the sensitivity of UPLC-HRMS, the selectivity of 19F-NMR, and structure-rich nature of 1H-NMR, an alternative approach for the detection and quantification of the drug-related material compared to traditional human ADME profiling using radiolabelled drug can be considered.
+Alpibectir (also known as BVL-GSK098 and GSK3729098) is a new chemical entity (NCE) with a novel mechanism for the treatment of tuberculosis.
+The disposition of alpibectir was determined in subjects from a first-time-in-human trial after a single oral dose of 40 mg and after 7 days repeat dosing at 30 mg.
+Here we present a combined approach of 19F-NMR (nuclear magnetic resonance), 1H-NMR, and high-resolution mass spectrometry (HRMS) to confidently determine the human metabolic fate of alpibectir.
+Utilizing multiple sites of fluorination in the molecule, it was possible to fractionate human urine and plasma to confidently detect and quantify the metabolite responses using 19F-NMR.
+Qualitative detection and structural characterization of F-containing NMR fractions were performed using complementary high-resolution ultra-high performance liquid chromatography tandem mass spectrometry (UHPLC-MS/MS) analyses to further add confidence to the metabolite responses in these fractions.
+Subsequent 1H-NMR then provided unequivocal standard-free structural confirmation for key metabolites, which would not be possible with conventional radioactivity detection and LC-MS/MS techniques.
+Alpibectir was shown to undergo extensive hydrolysis of the central amide moiety, where the resultant N-dealkylated amine and trifluorobutyric acid products were detected initially by unbiased 19F-NMR detection along with major downstream biotransformations to form a carbamoyl glucuronide conjugate and trifluoroacetic acid, respectively.
+Parallel UHPLC-MS/MS analyses provided confirmatory or additional structural characterization only where relevant.
+These concerted data allowed for the qualitative metabolic profile and quantitative determination of drug-related material (DRM) in urine and plasma, along with the percentage of dose excreted in urine, to be reported in a comprehensive, efficient, and data-led manner.
+SIGNIFICANCE STATEMENT: Combining the selectivity of 19F-NMR (nuclear magnetic resonance) for unfractionated samples as first-intent, data-led sample fractionation prior to 19F-NMR and structure-rich 1H-NMR detection, along with the sensitivity of high-resolution ultra-high performance liquid chromatography tandem mass spectrometry (UHPLC-MS/MS), a novel alternative for time-efficient detection and quantification of drug-related material (DRM) in human without use of radiolabeled drug is reported.
+This allowed more complete data rationalization of human metabolism, permitting early risk assessment and progression of the development of antitubercular agent, alpibectir.

 Assuntos